Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.1h New Beta Release

--  Added feature to allow remapping of the Top and Folder content types in the AEON Nox skinds to movies or episodes to allow more view types for folders.
+-  Added feature to allow remapping of the Top and Folder content types in the AEON Nox skins to movies or episodes to allow more view types for folders.

 v2.0.0.1g New Beta Release